ahoyosma/Project2_DataScientist_Udacity/README.md

 * **ETL Pipeline Preparation.ipynb** jupiter notebook with the process.

 **app**
 contains **run.py** used to deploy the flask app.
-It can be called from a terminal by running the following command in the **app's directory** "python run.py"
+It can be called from a terminal by running the following command in the **app's directory** "python run.py" (before running make sure to be in the app directory use **cd app** in the terminal.

 when the app is running Go to http://0.0.0.0:3001/